 8. Flammable Liquids

 Flammable liquids—fuels, solvents, cleaning agents, thinners, adhesives, paints, and other raw materials—can light or detonate if put away inappropriately.
-The vapors can without much of a stretch touch off from even simply high temperatures or feeble start sources (one start of electricity produced via friction).
+The vapours can without much of a stretch touch off from even simply high temperatures or feeble start sources (one start of electricity produced via friction).
 Try not to store combustible fluids close to a warming source yet, in a perfect world, outside the home in a cool ventilated region, in affirmed compartments.

-Barbeques is also one of the common causes of house fires.
+Barbeque is also one of the common causes of house fires.
 As part of regular maintenance, clean removable parts (inside and out) with foamy water.
 Spray the connections with soapy water to check for any leaks; watch if bubbles formed when you open the gas.
 Use barbecues outdoors far from home, never indoors (including garages).

 WATCH FULL VIDEO ABOUT THE COMMON CAUSE OF HOUSE FIRES – CLICK HERE

 Get your fire extinguisher to protect your family and home from fires.
 Call us at 03-78314791 (Office Hour) or WhatsApp (24h)